 Besides, many brands used these sports stars immediately after the win, when the buzz around them was maximum, only to have dumped them later.
 This trend seems to be changing now.
 Says, Hakimuddin Habibulla, Olympian (swimmer) and sports consultant, "The endeavour of talent management firms is to make these athletes larger than life, to maintain their visibility all through the year, and to ensure they don't fade from the media."

 For instance, boxer Vijender Singh seems to have learnt the trick of maintaining visibility, and thus retaining the buzz, thanks to his managers.
 He is seen throughout the year across television shows, and at events and parties.
 If the boxer claimed Rs 25 lakh for an annual contract immediately after the Bejing Olympics, he now charges Rs 35 lakh for the same.

 Media also has played a great role in helping these sports stars.
 They have derived inspirational stories around these sports stars and made them a topic of discussion in drawing rooms - a phenomenon which was earlier restricted solely to cricket.
 "Brand managers have successfully linked these stories to their brands," says Abhijit Avasthi, NCD, Ogilvy.

 It's just the beginning.
 There's more to be done.
 Many believe that existing talent management firms are more like brokers who want to make money; real talent management is zilch.
 Instead, these managers need to add value in the athlete's life, regardless of how visible the sport is.
-Just like upcoming tennis star Somdev Burman, whose international managers ensure that he is photographed aesthetically, and positioned such that his brand price "should fall in the crore region when the time comes."Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+Just like upcoming tennis star Somdev Burman, whose international managers ensure that he is photographed aesthetically, and positioned such that his brand price "should fall in the crore region when the time comes."Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days